Getting started with research

 The data management lifecycle signposts the different stages your data goes through from the beginning of the research project right through to publishing and reuse.
 It is important to note that data often has a longer lifespan than the research project that creates them.

 - compliance with the Australian Code for the Responsible Conduct of Research

 - facilitate data reuse (for yourself and others)

 - insure against catastrophic loss of your raw data.

-This module is relevant to data created in a digital form ('born digital') or data converted to a digital form (digitised).
+This module is relevant to data created in a digital form ('born digital'), data converted to a digital form (digitised) or physical material.

 Research data, in many disciplines, may by necessity include the software, algorithm, model and/or parameters used to arrive at the research outcome, in addition to the raw data that the software, algorithm or model is applied to.
 (MoPP D/2.8).
 The table adapted from MANTRA shows research data which has been classified according to processes used to gather or generate them.